Sergio Suárez | Voids and thresholds

 New York Viewing Room

-Sergio Suárez | Voids & Thresholds
+Sergio Suárez | Voids and thresholds

 May 9 – June 7, 2025

-His work has been shown across the United States and internationally, including The Museum of Contemporary Art (Atlanta, GA), Patel Brown (Montreal, Canada), Pale Fire Projects (Vancouver, Canada), KDR Gallery (Miami, FL), Casa Wabi Sabino (Mexico City, Mexico), Whitespace Gallery (Atlanta, GA), the Consulate General of Mexico (Atlanta, GA), the Atlanta Contemporary (Atlanta, GA), Woolwich Contemporary Print Fair (London, UK), the Haugesund Internasjonal Relief Festival (Haugesund, Norway), OPED Space (Tokyo, Japan) and the Ionian Arts Center (Kefallinia, Greece); where he was an artist in residency in 2017 and 2018.
+His work has been shown across the United States and internationally, including The Museum of Contemporary Art (Atlanta, GA), Patel Brown (Montreal, Canada), Pale Fire Projects (Vancouver, Canada), KDR Gallery (Miami, FL), Casa Wabi Sabino (Mexico City, Mexico), Whitespace Gallery (Atlanta, GA), the Consulate General of Mexico (Atlanta, GA), the Atlanta Contemporary (Atlanta, GA), Woolwich Contemporary Print Fair (London, UK), the Haugesund International Relief Festival (Haugesund, Norway), OPED Space (Tokyo, Japan) and the Ionian Arts Center (Kefallinia, Greece); where he was an artist in residency in 2017 and 2018.
 Suárez has also been an artist-in-residence at MASS MoCA (North Adams, MA), Skowhegan School of Painting & Sculpture (Madison, ME), Penland Residency (Penland, NC), amongst others.
-In 2025, Suárez was an Artist-in-Residence at Bemis Center Residency (Omaha, NE) and is currently an Artist-in-Residence at Bed-Stuy Art Residency (Brooklyn, NY).
+In 2024, Suárez was an Artist-in-Residence at Bemis Center Residency (Omaha, NE) and at Bed-Stuy Art Residency (Brooklyn, NY) in 2025.
 His work has been reviewed by the Financial Times, Artillery, Burnaway, and has been featured in the #166 Issue of New American Paintings.
+His work is included in the public collection of the Zuckerman Museum (Kennesaw, GA).
+He lives and works in Atlanta, GA.